OpenMS/pyopenms-docs/docs/source/spectrum_normalization.rst

   )

-Another way of normalizing is by TIC (total ion count) of the spectrum, which scales intensities so they add up to 1.0 in each spectrum.
+Another way of normalizing is by TIC (total ion count) of the mass spectrum, which scales intensities so they add up to :math:`1.0` in each mass spectrum.
-Try it out for yourself by setting: param.setValue("method", "to_TIC").
+Try it out for yourself by setting: ``param.setValue("method", "to_TIC")``.